one piece live action - everything you need to know

 How to Watch One Piece Live Action TV Series?

-Netflix is producing the legendary One Piece live-action series, thus, they will be the ones to stream the show on their very own streaming platform in 2023.
-The release date hasn’t been confirmed yet, but like all the Netflix shows, all episodes of this show will likely be released on day 1.
+Netflix is producing the legendary One Piece live-action series, thus, they will be the ones to stream the show on their very own streaming platform.
+The release date for the One Piece live-action has been confirmed to be on 31st August 2023.
+Like all the Netflix shows, all episodes of this show will likely be released on day 1.

 Frequently Asked Questions